Crieff, Aberfeldy, Dunkeld, Pitlochry, Perth and Kinross - Perthshire, Scotland

-Kirriemuir, north east of Perth, was a jute manufacturing town where J M Barrie was born (his birthplace is now a museum maintained by the National Trust for Scotland). and have lots of self-catering cottages available to rent - this is a great part of Perthshire for walking holidays.
+Kirriemuir, north east of Perth, was a jute manufacturing town where J M Barrie was born (his birthplace is now a museum maintained by the National Trust for Scotland).
+Blairgowrie and Alyth have lots of self-catering cottages available to rent - this is a great part of Perthshire for walking holidays.
 If you want to ski in Perthshire, Scotland, then Glenshee is a great resort - the skiing facilities have improved enormously in recent years.

 Dunkeld is a charming town on the banks of the River Tay.
 Dunkeld Cathedral is a substantial ruin in an idyllic setting - the choir has been restored as the parish church and it contains the tomb of the Wolf of Badenoch - rather ironic as he was a great destroyer of churches.
 Dunkeld's Little Houses are owned by the National Trust for Scotland and add to the beauty of this historic town.

 If you are on a bird-watching holiday in Scotland then you will want to visit Loch of the Lowes - a nature reserve where you can watch ospreys from a hide.
-Pitlochry has been a very popular Scottish holiday town since Victorian times. has excellent plays - remember to book your theatre tickets once you've booked your holiday cottage in Pitlochry as they are
+Pitlochry has been a very popular Scottish holiday town since Victorian times.
+The Pitlochry Festival Theatre has excellent plays - remember to book your theatre tickets once you've booked your holiday cottage in Pitlochry as they are

 often sold out.
 Pitlochry Dam and Fish Ladder is open all the year round and is very popular with children as well as adults - it is fascinating to watch